-Our Master’s programme in Public International Law (PIL) at Utrecht University will equip you with a broad range of legal tools to address current global challenges.
+This Master’s programme in Public International Law (PIL) will equip you with a broad range of legal tools to address current legal concerns facing the world.
 PIL is a flexible programme that offers you many options, both during your study period and in your career possibilities post-graduation.
 As an added benefit, the international mix of students in this programme means that you – by working together – will actually offer each other personal "comparative" insights on international law.